NatLabRockies/mpnr_kineticmodels/README.md

 Again, the maximum number of iterations has been decreased.
 To achieve convergence, the code was run with the maximum number of iterations set to 1,000,000.

 Both directories contain a file called Master.py.
 This file contains the master equation expressed as a matrix of rate constants.
 This matrix is read in to the other scripts which then perform the integration.

+ // Dahl_ChemSubmission //

+The directory titled Dahl_ChemSubmission contains the code used to simulate the data presented in the mansucript titled, "Quantitative kinetic modeling of coupled photochemical reactions during N2 reduction by CdS:molybdenum nitrogenase biohybrids" by Peter J. Dahl, Charles D. Smith, Ekaterina M. Stroeva-Dahl, Lauren M. Pellows, Zhi-Yong Yang, John W. Peters, Lance C. Seefeldt, Gordana Dukovic, David W. Mulder, and Paul W. King.
+The subdirectories contain the code and parameters needed to reproduce the data presented in Figure 2, Figure 3, and Figure 5.

+The manuscript is currently under review in Chem.